deweysasser/olympus/README.md

 * change server to [GIN framework](https://gin-gonic.com/)
 * create server data needs publishing mechanism
 * secure communication between agent and server with hashed, pre-shared secrets
+* use https://github.com/shirou/gopsutil or https://github.com/mackerelio/go-osstat have the
+  agent hit a target CPU instead of a fixed number of parallel processes

 ## Milestones